 If you would like to attend our next course, please see the details below and submit the registration form.

 Charleston Area Beekeepers Association

 Beginner Beekeeping Course

-Visitors are welcome to join us for an upcoming monthly meeting to network with other experienced and new beekeepers.
+Visitors are welcome to attend an upcoming CABA monthly meeting to network with other experienced and meet new beekeepers!

 2-day Beginner Beekeeping Course

 Sat & Sun, Jan 16-17, 2016 from 9a-4p